Heath1979/Happy-Heath/README.md

 - **Add picture gallery to posts**: Allows the community to post images that will support the good work of the business that is the topic of the post.
 - **User profile**: Users can view a profile and amend as required.
 - **Notifications**: Users receive some form of notification when new posts are created.
 Notifications can be set in a user profile.
+- **Events Page**: Users can view upcoming events for a local area and add comments and images after the event has taken place as a celebration of the event.

 # Technologies & Languages used